 Newsletters on Alain Daniélou

-With the launching of the new “Alain Daniélou” website, Artistic and Intellectual Dialogue have revisited the steps that have marked the diffusion and realisation of FIND’s activities, from the earlier Newsletter format, through ‘Indialogues’ and Cahiers de la Fondation to the current online review Transcultural Dialogues.
+With the launching of the new “Alain Daniélou” website, Artistic and Intellectual Dialogue have revisited the steps that have marked the diffusion and realisation of the Alain Daniélou Foundation’s activities, from the earlier Newsletter format, through ‘Indialogues’ and Cahiers de la fondation to the current online review Transcultural Dialogues.

-This is also how we view the on-line publication of FIND’s Intellectual Dialogue’s new cultural organ: Transcultural Dialogues.
-This review also has something new: it no longer centres, like the Cahiers de la Fondation, on the Indo-European axis that characterized FIND’s previous efforts, but opens a trans-cultural horizon beyond India and Europe.
+This is also how we view the on-line publication of the Alain Daniélou Foundation’s Intellectual Dialogue’s new cultural organ: Transcultural Dialogues.
+This review also has something new: it no longer centres, like the Cahiers de la fondation, on the Indo-European axis that characterized of the Alain Daniélou Foundation’s previous efforts, but opens a trans-cultural horizon beyond India and Europe.
 This broadening of horizon intends to do justice to the best intuitions of the later Alain Daniélou: the development – in the latter period of his life – of a Philosophy of Life whose frame reaches far beyond the Indian-Subcontinent and extends not only to ancient European culture, but also to divers manifestations of what Daniélou succinctly called “religion of Nature” (a term encompassing African, Australian and Amerindian traditions), including conceptions such as animism and shamanism.

 To receive every edition by email, click here.